2019 - 2020

 As a preliminary to the module please try to read ‘A Very British Killing: the Death of Baha Mousa’ by A.T.
 Williams

-Indicative programme for Term 2 (subject to confirmation during the autumn term):
+Indicative programme for Term 1 (subject to confirmation):

 Each week we will consider different themes (such as conflict; migration; genocide; freedoms) and the ways in which writing has responded to them.
 We will look at journalism, non-fiction, blogs, fiction, poetry etc. Readings will be provided to address both themes and forms.